pwwang/biopipen/docs/pipelines/scrna_basic.md

-# Basic Analysis of scRNA-seq data
+scrna-basic# Basic Analysis of scRNA-seq data

 This pipeline is used to process single-cell RNA-seq data with some basic analysis, including: